sanzidaanee/Hackbio-cancer-internship/Stage 3/Report/Report.md

 Enrichment analysis is used to identify biological pathways, gene sets or functional categories in a given set of genes that are associated with specific types of cancer.

 Generate a bar plot to visualize the results of a functional enrichment analysis, focusing on biological processes, cellular components, molecular functions, and pathways associated with upregulated and downregulated genes.
 It shows the top 5 enriched GO terms (Biological Processes, Cellular Components, Molecular Functions) and pathways for a set of genes using the TCGA data.

-By identifying pathways related to the biological process of cancer help to find a potential biomarker that can be used for diagnosis, prognosis, or therapeutic targets [8].

 ## Results and Visualization